 For those interested in pursuing a limited licensed partnership to co-facilitate the material of this course, among meeting other obligations, all course assignments must be documented and provided to the course facilitator for review and feedback.

-- US Citizen-Centered Leadership™ Community
+- Citizen-Centered Leadership™ Community of Practice

 - Facilitator: Carol Blessing